alicegoldfuss/blog/_posts/2017-02-20-tea-and-tech-culture.md

 This made everything, from networking to connecting with my coworkers, difficult and awkward.
 I know I missed out on opportunities because my water and brownie were out of the norm.
 I was even told at one point that I couldn’t be trusted until I drank alcohol.
 I didn’t fit in, in the simplest of ways, so I was left out.

 You know what other social shortcuts I don’t have?
 Building a computer with my dad.
 Learning to solder in Boy Scouts.
-Traveling aboard as a kid.
+Traveling abroad as a kid.
 All common experiences among men in tech.
 All used to connect at networking events and in interviews.

 **Here are some experiences that I have, but other tech workers don’t:**